AndriFannar/HBV202GProject/src/site/markdown/Design.md

  * The TicTacToeController extends the ScoreObservable, and TicTacToeView implements the ScoreObserver.

 The project also uses the Strategy pattern, where the TicTacToeController has a UserInputCallback interface that is implemented by the TicTacToeView.
+* This was used to decouple the Controller from the View.